cpputest/cpputest.github.io/manual.markdown

 Specifying only test names with multiple -s&#124;sn parameters will run all tests whose names match, since no test group matches all test groups.

 Mixing multiple -s&#124;sg and -s&#124;sn parameters (or using "TEST(group, name)" will only run tests whose groups match as well as their names.

+Combining one -xg parameter with one -xn parameter will run only those tests that satisfy both criteria.

+Combining -s&#124;sg with -xn, or -s&#124;sn with -xg will run only those tests that satisfy both criteria.

+Specifying -xg or -xn in other combinations results in undefined behavior.

+*NOTE* Be careful with *-p*:

+* Some systems do not support this feature, in which case tests will fail with a suitable message.
+* Using *-p* to run tests in a separate process can have unexpected side effects.
+* While running tests in a separate process can help to get more information about an unexpected crash, when an expected crash is part of the test scenario, the *-p* command line option should not be used, but running in a separate process should be enabled on a per-test basis like this:
+  {% highlight c++ %}
+  TestRegistry::getCurrentRegistry()->setRunTestsInSeperateProcess();
+  {% endhighlight %}
+  Examples for this can be found in CppUTests's own tests.

 <a id="memory_leak_detection"> </a>